advanced-computer-lab-2023/El7a2ny-Pharmacy/README.md

 - Formik
 - BootStrap
 - PrimeReact

 ## Features

-There are three different types of users which are pharmacists, patients and admins
+There are three different types of users which are pharmacists, patients and admins:

-As an admin I can: Login and logout, add other administrators, add or remove pharmacists, view pharmacists' requests, change or reset passwords, view, search or filter medicines, view sales reports and view patients or pharmacists' information.
+As an admin I can: Login and logout, add other administrators, add or remove pharmacists, accept/reject pharmacists' requests, change or reset passwords, view, search or filter medicines, view sales reports and view patients or pharmacists' information.

-As a pharmacist I can: Login and logout, upload documents, change or reset passwords, view, search, add or filter medicines, view medicine quantities, upload their images, edit their prices and archive/unarchive them, view and filter sales,  chat with doctors, view wallet and get informed when medicines are out of stock.
+As a pharmacist I can: Login and logout, upload documents, change or reset passwords, view, search, add or filter medicines, view medicine quantities, upload their images, edit their prices and archive/unarchive them, view and filter sales,  chat with doctors, view wallet, and get informed when medicines are out of stock.

-As a patient I can: Login and logout, change or reset passwords, view, search or filter medicines, add medicine to cart, add prescription medicine to cart, view cart, remove item or change item amount from cart, checkout, add or choose delivery address, choose payment method, view current or past orders, view status of order or cancel it, view out of stock medicine alternatives, chat with pharmacists.
+As a patient I can: Login and logout, change or reset passwords, view, search or filter medicines, add over the counter medicine to cart, add prescription medicine to cart, view cart, remove item or change item amount from cart, checkout, add or choose delivery address, choose payment method, view current or past orders, view status of order or cancel it, view out of stock medicine alternatives, chat with pharmacists.

-As a guest I can: Registrar as a patient or submit request to be a pharmacist using the required info.
+As a guest I can: Register as a patient or submit request to be a pharmacist using the required info.

 ## Code Examples